Case Study / Geological Data Platform

 The Challenge

-Translating complex geological backend data into seamless, intuitive frontend interactions.
+Translating complex geological backend data into seamless, intuitive user experience.

-The goal was to reduce user cognitive load while maintaining functionality for the Map Viewer and Search tools, ensuring a seamless experience for both specialists and policy-makers.
+The goal was to reduce user cognitive load while maintaining functionality for the Map Viewer and Search tools.
+The interface should be seamless experience for specialists, science enthusiasts and policy-makers.

 Framework & Process